JAForbes/pr-release/README.md

 ### This is another rollback test

 I am adding this change, to test that rollbacks in CI work as expected.

+### Rollback test

+Rollbacks work when invoked locally, but CI has reporting (incorrectly) there is no diff between releases.

+I've just added `fetch-depth:0` in `actions/checkout` to hopefully resolve that.